diegomarzo/diegomarzo.github.io/_drafts/2020-08-08-Serverless-Architecture.md

 And they are fantastic, the thing I like the most is that they are already in Github that is something I'm using already and that it is very easy to use, specially if fight for a bit with it and you understand how it works or you read a post like this one [post] where I explain how I set up and configured my project.

-The idea of this set of Post will be to create a small test application, using my favourite stack, and it looks like the following:

-[PICTURE OF THE DIAGRAM]